The Lake District is a wonderful place to visit and the best way to travel around is by public transport so you can fully admire the scenery and

 Services connect with the west coast main line at Oxenholme (Lake District) and some

-also continue to Lancaster and Preston.
+also continue south to Manchester airport.

 Services operated by Northern Rail